nexoedge/nexoedge/docs/user-doc/source/intro.rst

 Storage Access
 --------------

-In the community version, Nexoedge supports the standard network file system protocol SMB (or CIFS).
-In the enterprise version, it supports also NFS and object storage protocol S3.
+Nexoedge supports the standard network file system protocol SMB (or CIFS).

 For file operations, create, read, overwrite, rename, copy, and delete, are supported.
-For object operations, put, get, copy, deletion, and multi-part upload are supported.